Name: Keith M Lewin

 FAcSS Fellow of the U.K. Academy of Social Sciences

-The Joyce Cain Award.
+The Joyce Cain Award (2013).
 Best Article Comparative and International Education Society of North America

 Chair of Trustees, UK Forum for International Education and Training (UKFIET)

-Member: Institute of Physics, Association of Science Education, Editorial Boards for journals in South Africa, Ghana, India and the International Journal of Education and Development
+Academy of Social Sciences, Institute of Physics, Association of Science Education, and at various times Editorial Boards for journals in South Africa, Ghana, India and the International Journal of Education and Development